django-fluent/django-fluent-contents/docs/plugins/oembeditem.rst

 The `embed.ly`_ service contains many providers, including sites which do not have an OEmbed implementation themselves.
 The service does cost money, and requires an API key.
 For a list of providers supported by `embed.ly`_ see http://embed.ly/providers

-The *list* setting is the default, and contains the services known to provide an OEmbed endpoint.
+The *list* setting is the default, and contains well known services that provide an OEmbed endpoint.

 FLUENT_OEMBED_PROVIDER_LIST